cdrubin/pashlicks/README.md

 Pashlicks
 =========

 Pashlicks expects to be at the foot (root) of your site.
-She adds `_dir.lua` to the environment of the underlying files of a directory.
+She adds the execution of `_dir.lua` to the environment of the contents of a directory.

 Files and directories that begin with `_` or `.` are ignored.